Work in progress (pun intended)

 2. Only when non-biblical philosophers had conceptualized a purely immaterial reality did such a notion enter biblical theology.
-This development began when teachers of the East and West, speculating about the hidden unity or permanence underlying transient matter, without recognizing it as the physical universe’s own inherent order, ascribed to it a separate reality.
-Consequently, this natural unity became reified and deified as the One or Being or the Absolute, a truer reality of mind or pure reason transcending the world of the physical senses.
-Under the influence of such a philosophy, largely as transmitted via Plato and his successors, biblical theologians made the pagans’ transcendent immaterial reality their own.
+This development began when teachers of the East and West, speculating about the hidden unity or permanence underlying transient matter, without recognizing it as the physical universe’s inherent order, ascribed to it a separate reality.
+Consequently, this natural unity became reified and deified as the One or Being or the Absolute, a truer ideal reality transcending the world of the physical senses.
+Under the influence of such a philosophy, largely as transmitted through Plato and his successors, biblical theologians made the pagans’ transcendent immaterial reality their own.

-3. Therefore, although an immaterial reality was introduced on philosophical grounds, it is not philosophically justified other than as an abstraction from material existence.
-Likewise, minds do not justify belief in immaterial souls, for we have no evidence of minds other than as abstractions from thinking matter, of which thought can no more exist independently than movement or weight can exist apart from things that move or have weight.
-Neither can a mind, by its very nature subjective, have access to reality (as opposed to mere imagination) except as it finds that reality beyond itself.
-Yet, it can do this only by contacting some external entity that stimulates its awareness, in which case the entity would be known empirically and thus, by necessary implication, constitute a form of matter-energy.
-It follows that any knowable reality, however elevated or mystical, must be scientifically explainable in naturalist or physicalist terms.
+3. Therefore, although an immaterial reality was introduced on philosophical grounds, it is not philosophically justified other than as a mere abstraction from material existence.
+Likewise, minds do not justify belief in immaterial souls, for we have no proof of minds other than as abstractions from conscious matter, of which consciousness can no more exist independently than movement or weight can exist apart from things that move or have weight.
+Neither can a mind access any reality other than its own unless it finds that reality outside itself.
+Yet, it can do this only by contacting something that stimulates its awareness, in which case the thing would be known empirically and so, by necessary implication, constitute a form of matter-energy.
+It follows that any knowable reality, however elevated or mystical it might seem, must be scientifically explainable in physicalist terms.

 Questions to consider:

 Why should Christians (or anyone) retain the doctrine of immaterial entities when such a doctrine is neither biblically nor philosophically justified?
-Although it avoids crude anthropomorphism, might this doctrine simply be raising anthropomorphism to a more abstract level, replacing projections of physical human beings’ limited bodily and emotional attributes with projections of thinking human beings’ ideal mental and rational attributes?
-Is this not why some theologians go further in claiming that we cannot use any literal or positive terms at all to describe the divine, because it is wholly other and incomprehensible, thus implicitly conceding to agnostics that we cannot even know that a transcendent God is real?
-Does not such abstracting/negating with regard to deity lead to the abstract nothingness of liberal theology’s God as the Ground of Being, showing that this deity is equivalent to an atheistic metaphor derived from material existence?
+Although it may avoid crude anthropomorphism, could it simply be raising anthropomorphism to a more abstract level, replacing projections of physical human beings’ limited bodily and emotional attributes with projections of thinking human beings’ ideal mental and rational attributes?
+Is this not why some theologians go further in claiming that we cannot use any literal or positive terms at all to describe the divine, which is wholly other and incomprehensible, thus conceding to agnostics that we cannot even know that a transcendent God is real?
+Does such abstracting/negating with regard to deity not then lead to the abstract nothingness of liberal theology’s God as the Ground of Being, showing that this deity is equivalent to an atheistic metaphor derived from material existence?

 – 19 –

-Biblical supernaturalism can be understood as an extension of the pagan tendency to deify natural forces, having evolved from Mesopotamian/Canaanite polytheism with its sky and earth deities, incorporated the Persian dualism of light and dark forces, Christianized the Hellenistic motif of a dying and rising savior personifying seasonal cycles, and adapted the Platonic concept of a transcendent immaterial God or Reality falsely abstracted from the unity of material existence (see DR-1 to DR-18).
-Consistent with such an understanding, there has been a shift away from supernaturalism as implausible mythology toward an exclusive reverence for the natural order, updating ancient wisdom in an empathic, holistic manner that can be considered progressive as long as it does not bring mythical notions back in by deifying nature, other than metaphorically.
+Biblical supernaturalism can be understood as an extension of the pagan tendency to deify natural forces, having evolved from Mesopotamian/Canaanite polytheism with its sky and earth deities, incorporated the Persian dualism of light and dark forces, Christianized the Hellenistic motif of a dying and rising savior personifying seasonal cycles, and finally adapted the Platonic concept of a transcendent reality abstracted from the unity of material existence (see DR-1 to DR-18).
+Consistent with such an understanding, there has been a shift away from supernaturalism as implausible mythology towards an exclusive reverence for the natural order, updating ancient wisdom in an empathic, holistic manner that can be considered progressive as long as it does not bring mythical notions back in by deifying nature, other than metaphorically.
 In that regard, the following can be said about three expressions of this reverential attitude: